NES GRADUATE STUDENTS

 Yedidya Etzion, Near Eastern Religions.

-Yedidya Etzion is a doctoral student is the joint doctoral program for Near Eastern Religions.
+Yedidya Etzion is a Ph.D. candidate in the joint doctoral program for Near Eastern Religions.
 He received a B.A. in Bible and Jewish Studies and a M.A. in Jewish History, both form the Hebrew University of Jerusalem.
-His main focus is on Hellenistic Judaism, Rabbinic Literature and Culture and The Dead Sea Scrolls.
+His main focus is on Hellenistic Judaism, Rabbinic literature and culture and The Dead Sea Scrolls.
 More specifically he is interested in the relationship between modes of interpretation, theology and Jewish law in late antiquity.
+Currently Yedidya is writing his dissertation on Philo of Alexandria and the development of Jewish Law.

 Ayelet Even-Nur, Hebrew Language and Literature.